RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 + Extend any deadline *except for Daily Prep* by 12 hours.
 + Revise a Weekly Practice or Problem Set marked "X".
 + Convert a "No Pass" on a Daily Prep to a "Pass".
++ Convert a "No Pass" on a Workshop response to a "Pass".

 ## What else do I need to know?
 (Additional course policies)